Armin865/Project1/README.md

 	- I create a DTO blueprint and DTO_Person as a bucket for all the DTOs.
 	- All DTOs is created inside the ReadDataBase and return as an array and pass the return array into DTO_Person object.
 	- I learn how to move a DTO class into a different project and how to access the class from different project with the keyword public.(https://social.msdn.microsoft.com/Forums/en-US/fa3e311e-0bfe-4838-9688-72b3c1dde13f/how-to-call-another-project-from-a-project-in-the-same-solution?forum=Vsexpressvcs).
+	- I can check the data from DTO if it already existed in sql server!(https://stackoverflow.com/questions/20971680/sql-server-insert-if-not-exists).
 -----------
 	Challenge
    - Follow strictly Object Oriented Program